LingUaan/LingSieve/README.md

 ========================

 The GPU HW will scale the program accordingly, there is no need to configure anything.<br/>
-All measurements were taken with a NVIDIA GeForce GTX 1080 (Palit)
+All measurements were taken with a NVIDIA GeForce GTX 1080 (Palit Gamerock)

 Range | Count | V2.1 | V2.2 | V2.3 | Vx.y | Vx.z